anyswap/Anyswap-FAQ/_build/html/_sources/General Questions.rst.txt

 A. Anyswap is the first true Cross Chain DEX.
 With Anyswap you can exchange tokens or coins between any blockchains supporting the ECDSA or EdDSA cryptographic algorithm.
 This includes more than 95% of all chains, including ETH, BTC, XRP, XMR, XLM, LTC, TRX, XTZ, BCH, BSV, EOS, ADA etc. It also includes any tokens on these chains like ERC20's.
 Since Anyswap uses `DCRM`_ it does not require any code chnages to be made on any of the blockchains.
 In this respect it is superior to COSMOS or Polkadot, which we regard as being a 'compatibility' standard.
 DCRM is truly an 'inter-operability' standard.

-Q. Does Anyswap use Ethereum and why not?

-A. No. Anyswap uses the `Fusion`_ blockchain.
-Fusion was forked from Ethereum in 2018 and includes many extensions and changes to ETH, including the ability to realise the time value of assets by time slicing them to enable derivatives, loans etc. and easy asset creation.
-Because of its 'Ticketed Proof of Stake' (TPOS) consensus, it is fast (blocktimes are 13.2 s) and gas is very cheap (less than $0.0001 per transaction).
-In the future, Fusion will implement useful Ethereum developments, perhaps including layer 1 sharding and security and efficiency updates.

-Q. Why are Fusion addresses the same as Ethereum's?
+Q. Why are Fusion, Fantom and Binance Smart Chain's addresses the same as Ethereum's?

-A. Fusion was forked from Ethereum and kept its address format.
+A. These blockchains were all forked from Ethereum and kept its address format.
 If you send Fusion's coin FSN, or tokens on Fusion like ANY to an Ethereum address, you will not see them in an Ethereum wallet like Trustwallet, ot MyEtherWallet because they use a different blockchain (and blockchain ID).
 YOU HAVE NOT LOST YOUR assets though, since you can simply open a Fusion wallet using the same Private Key, wallet file + password, or hardware wallet (using the ETH extension) and you will see your assets there.
+The same applies to assets on the other blockchains Fantom and Binance Smart Chain.

-Q. Is the bridge for assets onto Fusion decentralized?
+Q. Is the bridge for assets onto Anyswap decentralized?

 A. For now the answer is 'partially', since the Bridge is controlled by 5 DCRM nodes run by either Anyswap (at different locations), or their auditors Slow Mist.
-After the election of the Anyswap Working Nodes (AWN's) by ANY token holders at the end of September 2020, we can say that the Bridge of assets into the Anyswap smart contract will be decentralized.
-There will be at least 5 AWN's (maybe many more, with testing of 11 nodes cuurently taking place) added to the DCRM nodes run by Anyswap and these AWN's can be replaced by votes of ANY token holders.
+After the election of the Anyswap Working Nodes (AWN's) by ANY token holders at the end of 2020, we can say that the Bridge of assets into the Anyswap smart contract will be decentralized.
+There will be at least 5 AWN's (maybe many more, with testing of 11 nodes currently taking place) added to the DCRM nodes run by Anyswap and these AWN's can be replaced by votes of ANY token holders.

 |br|